Extended Learning & Afterschool Programs

 2020 21st Century Community Learning Centers Grant Competition

-The fiscal year 2020 21st Century Community Learning Centers (CCLC) grant competition is now open.
+The fiscal year 2020 21st Century Community Learning Centers (CCLC) grant competition is now closed.
 The application package and the technical assistance workshop presentation are linked below.
-The application must be completed online through the department’s ePlan grants management system by March 29, 2019, 11:59 pm central time; paper applications will not be accepted.
+The application was completed online through the department’s ePlan grants management system by March 29, 2019, 11:59 pm central time; paper applications will no longer be accepted.

-The Tennessee Department of Education, extended learning programs will be hosting a technical assistance webinar on how to apply for the FY 2020 21st Century Community Learning Centers grant, February 11, 3:00 – 5:00 p.m. central time.
-Prospective applicants will learn about the application process and the federal requirements for managing the 21st century grant.
-This webinar is for applicants who were not able to attend the technical assistance workshops in January and February.
+The Tennessee Department of Education, extended learning programs hosted a technical assistance webinar on how to apply for the FY 2020 21st Century Community Learning Centers grant, February 11, 2019 3:00 – 5:00 p.m. central time.

 Questions about the application and webinar should be sent to Extended.Learning@tn.gov.